jarmokivekas/tuamk-thesis/doc/main.md

 $$200000 \text{ Hz} / 65536 \approx 3.05 \text{ Hz}$$.

-Figure \ref{fig:baud50} shows that baudline is capable of distinguishing between distinct peaks 50 Hz apart.
-20 Hz and 15 Hz gaps could be also observed during test, although at times this required choosing a different windowing mode for the FFT, and even then the results were not always consistent.
+Figure \ref{fig:baud50} shows that Baudline is capable of distinguishing between distinct peaks 50 Hz apart.
+20 Hz and 15 Hz gaps could be also observed during the test, although at times this required choosing a different windowing mode for the FFT, and even then the results were not always consistent.

 While the FSH4 spectrum analyzer and the USRP are both capable of measuring the spectrum of the test signal, the main difference comes in temporal resolution.
-The FSH4 used 7.8 seconds to obtain a single measurement of a 570 Hz span of spectum when measuring at approximately the same 3 Hz frequency resolution as the USRP.
+The FSH4 used 7.8 seconds to obtain a single measurement of a 570 Hz span of spectrum when measured at approximately the same 3 Hz frequency resolution as the USRP.

 When recording I/Q samples with an SDR peripheral such as the USPR, FFTs can be computed for each individual sample.
 In theory, this means the temporal resolution